CyberSource/cybersource-plugins-commercetools/docs/Tokenization.md

 6. If token is created successfully, custom.fields.isv_tokens field will contain updated tokens

-7. If there was an error, custom.fields.isv_tokens field either be empty if there were no tokens available or will have the old tokens which were available before adding the new token
+7. If there was an error, custom.fields.isv_tokens field either be empty if there were no tokens available or will have the old tokens which were available before adding the new token.
+Also custom.fields.isv_failedTokens field will have all the failed card records

 ## Update Card Details